 Just like the post office, “If it fits, it ships” Pick one container and let your kids pack their own stuff.
 They can bring anything they want (with parental veto power) but it’s gotta fit in the box.
 Packing is easy for you, and they get exactly what they want.
 Grab something that fits next to their seat and you are good to go.
 I do make sure they have a couple books in there but that’s all the oversight I provide.
 Well also, nothing alive.

 This isn’t news.
-Snacks that are unfamiliar to your kids are definitely not your friend.
+However – snacks that are unfamiliar to your kids are definitely not your friend.
 Include some treats, sure.
-But don’t go crazy because a four year olds digestive distress is not something you want to be dealing with behind a salt pile off the freeway in the middle of Kansas. #somanyregrets.
+But don’t go crazy because a four-year-old’s digestive distress is not something you want to be dealing with behind a salt pile off the freeway in the middle of Kansas. #somanyregrets.

-Toilet paper, paper towels, baby wipes, plastic bags, and clorox wipes.
+Toilet paper, paper towels, baby wipes, plastic bags, and Clorox wipes.
 Trust me.
 They don’t take up much space, just a roll of each will do.
-See previous reference to salt pile incident.
+See the previous reference to the salt pile incident.
 Don’t get caught unaware.

 Ignore your kids (just a little bit)

 They will probably have moments that they are not happy.
 You won’t be able to fix it.
 They might fight.
 You won’t be able to fix it.

 What you can do is turn up the radio a little louder and belt out some show tunes until your kids forget why they were originally angry and start focusing on the aural assault occurring in the driver’s seat.
 If you are a nice enough parent, jam out to some Disney music.
 I have yet to encounter a situation that could not be (at least temporarily) solved by Disney.
 As a last resort, you can just keep the music blasting until they scream themselves to sleep.
 Now you have a solid hour or two of peaceful driving!